telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/customization/modify-radeditor-to-become-accessible.md

 1. On the SharePoint server, open**C:\Program Files\Common Files\Microsoft Shared\web server extensions\wpresources\RadEditorSharePoint\5.x.x.x**1f131a624888eeed\Resources**

-	>note The 5.x.x.x number in the path is the version of the MOSS RadEditor that you have.
+	>tip The 5.x.x.x number in the path is the version of the MOSS RadEditor that you have.

 1. Copy the **EditorDialogs** folder from [this link](http://www.telerik.com/documents/EditorDialogs.zip) to the **Resources** folder